-

 For ongoing issues like lower back tension or shoulder posture, you might rotate between tape and other supports like a back brace.
 Wearing KT tape 3 days on, 1 day off is a good rhythm to follow.

-Learn how kinesio tape can help improve posture and body alignment.
+Learn how Kinesio tape can help improve posture and body alignment.

 Yes, and it’s not recommended.
 More tape doesn’t mean more support.